coder229/simple-app/README.md

 # simple-app

-This is a test project I'm using for learning more about CI.
+This is a test project I'm using for learning more about Jenkins CI.